Learn more about fertilization in IVF

 - One of our embryologists can combine sperm and an egg in a petri dish.
 During fertilization, the sperm attaches to the outer shell of an egg and then breaks through it to transfer its DNA.
-This is the way that eggs are fertilized in a natural cycle.
+This is the way that eggs fertilize in a natural cycle.

 - An embryologist can also inject the sperm into the healthy eggs through a microscopic needle in a procedure called intracytoplasmic sperm injection (ICSI).
 ICSI is used in IVF at our Orange County fertility center to maximize the number of embryos that can be created, giving you the best chance of a successful outcome.The sperm is injected into the egg approximately six hours after egg retrieval.

-Regardless of the method of fertilization in IVF, embryos are grown in an incubator that contains the perfect combination of oxygen, carbon dioxide, acidity (pH) and nutrients.
-The environment is similar to female Fallopian tubes and is designed to stimulate embryonic development.
+Regardless of the method of fertilization in IVF, embryos grow in an incubator that contains the perfect combination of oxygen, carbon dioxide, acidity (pH) and nutrients.
+The environment is similar to female fallopian tubes and stimulates embryonic development.

-As the embryos develop, they are closely monitored for any abnormalities and can undergo preimplantation genetic screening (PGS).
+As the embryos develop, we closely monitor them for any abnormalities.
+We can also perform preimplantation genetic screening (PGS).
 By testing the genetic makeup of these embryos, we find the healthiest ones for transfer.
 With this method, we have been able to increase our IVF success rates.

 The stages of embryo development

 Healthy embryos that may result in pregnancy go through many growth stages.
 The zygote is the fertilized egg.
 After about two days, these embryos are no larger than six cells.
-After three days, they are made of about nine cells.
+After three days, they contain about nine cells.
 These cells keep replicating until they reach the blastocyst stage around the fifth day.
-These blastocysts are graded and those with the highest ratings may be transferred to the uterus.
+We grade these blastocysts grade and transfer those with the highest ratings.

 Blastocysts have three, distinct regions.